-Evil, evil frying, but oh so delicious!
-There is just a hint of cinnamon in the fritters too, and a dusting of confectioner’s sugar to finish.
+These delicious Blueberry Fritters are like a cross between blueberry pancakes and fried dough.
+There is a hint of cinnamon in the fritter batter, plus a dusting of confectioner's sugar to finish.

 - 1-3/4 cups all-purpose flour, unbleached

 - 1-1/4 teaspoons baking powder

 - 1/2 teaspoon cinnamon

 - 1 cup + 2 tablespoons milk, plus extra in case the batter needs thinning

 - 1 cup fresh blueberries, washed & dried

 - Confectioner's sugar for dusting

 In the bowl of a stand mixer, mix the dry ingredients (flour through salt) together.